George Simons | July 12, 2023

 Summary: Midland Funding is owned by Encore Captial Group, one of the biggest debt buyers in the United States.
 As such, Midland has a system of purchasing old debt accounts at a discount and collecting on the full amount.
 If you've been sued for a debt by Midland Funding, you should respond to the lawsuit ASAP with a written Answer.
 LLC, use SoloSuit makes it easy to draft and file your Answer and increase your chances of winning, all in a matter of minutes.

 You may have heard the phrase: “80 percent of success is just showing up.”
 Well, that phrase applies with full force when it comes to being sued by a debt collector like Midland Funding LLC.
-To beat them, simply showing up gives you an edge relative to other consumers trying to figure out how to beat a Midland Funding LLC debt lawsuit.
+To settle the debt them, simply showing up gives you an edge relative to other consumers trying to figure out how to resolve a Midland Funding LLC debt lawsuit.

 Specifically, many debt collectors (Midland Funding LLC included) that file lawsuits against consumers are not actually prepared to prove their debt collection case in court.
 What does that mean for you?
 That means that if you simply “show up” to court, you have a chance to prevail that debt collection lawsuit, and the debt is dismissed forever!